 PC manufacturers such as Dell, Asus, HP or Toshiba increase the revenue of each system they sell by installing third party software on these systems.
-They cooperate with software companies who pay them for the privilege of adding programs or files to the PCs.
+They cooperate with software companies who pay them for the privilege of adding programs, links or files to the manufactured PCs.

-The applications added to PCs this way are commonly referred to as bloatware or crapware as they usually consist of trial software or software limited in other ways that the majority of users do not need at all.
-This can be a free trial version of antivirus software, a DVD burning software, or simply shortcuts on the desktop that link to sites on the Internet.
+The applications added to PCs this way are commonly referred to as bloatware or crapware as they usually are trial software or software limited in other ways that the majority of users do not need at all; this can be free trial versions of antivirus software, a DVD burning software, or simply shortcuts on the desktop that link to sites on the Internet.